Flowers in the Attic (2014 film): Sequels

 Based on the next book of the Dollanganger series, Petals on the Wind premiered on Lifetime on May 26, 2014, earning 3.4 million viewers, down from the 6.1 million earned by Flowers.
 Unlike the book, the film jumped ten years ahead from the events of Flowers.
 It starred Rose McIver as Cathy, Wyatt Nash as Christopher, replacing Kiernan Shipka and Mason Dye from the previous movie, respectively, and Will Kemp as Julian Marquet, with Heather Graham as Corrine and Ellen Burstyn as Olivia Foxworth.
 Production for the film began on February 25, 2014, in Los Angeles.

 On the premiere of the sequel, Lifetime announced the production of the two following books in the Dollanganger series, If There Be Thorns and Seeds of Yesterday, both which premiered in 2015.
 Both sequels were shot by cinematographer James Liston.

+A 6th adaptation includes the Lifetime series Flowers in the Attic: The Origin (2022, 4 episodes).